-Menu item Submenu item Selection Comments Security Security Chip Active Inactive Disabled If you select Active , the security chip is functional.
+Menu item Submenu item Selection Comments cleared in the security chip.
+Intel AMT and Intel TXT are disabled when the security chip is set to Intel PTT.
+If you want to continue, select Yes.
+Note: Intel PTT can be used with the Windows 8 or later operating system.
+Security Chip ActiveInactiveDisabled If you select Active , the security chip is functional.
 If you select Inactive , the Security Chip option is visible, but the security chip is not functional.
 If you select Disabled , the Security Chip option is hidden and the security chip is not functional.
-Security Reporting Options This option is available when Security Chip is active.
-It is used to enable or disable the following Security Reporting Options: BIOS ROM String Reporting (Windows 7) or UEFI ROM String Reporting (Windows 8 and Windows 8.1): BIOS text string CMOS Reporting: CMOS data NVRAM Reporting: Security data stored in the Asset ID SMBIOS Reporting: SMBIOS data Clear Security Chip • Enter Clear the encryption key.
+Security Chip Enabled Disabled This option is displayed if Security Chip Selection is Intel PTT.
+Enable: Security chip is functional.
+Disabled: Security chip is hidden and is not functional.
+Clear Security Chip • Enter Clear the encryption key.
 Note: This item is displayed only if you have selected Active for the Security Chip option.
 Intel TXT Feature Disabled Enabled Enable or disable the Intel Trusted Execution Technology.
 Note: This item is displayed only if you have selected Active for the Security Chip option.
 Physical Presence for Provisioning Disabled Enabled Enable or disable the confirmation message when you change the settings of the security chip.
 Physical Presence for Clear Disabled Enabled Enable or disable the confirmation message when you clear the security chip.